Area License Bureaus

 Driving Privileges

-For information regarding the opportunity to request driving privileges on Court-ordered suspensions as well as Alcohol-related suspensions, you may visit the Driving Privileges link under our Traffic & Criminal division.
+For information regarding driving privileges on Court-ordered suspensions as well as Alcohol-related suspensions, visit the Driving Privileges portion of our website.

-For information regarding the opportunity to request driving privileges on certain BMV suspensions, you may visit the BMV Suspensions link under our Civil division.
+For information regarding driving privileges on certain BMV suspensions, visit the BMV Suspensions portion of our website.